-Claim: Video clip shows Barack Obama acknowledging that he is not a natural-born U.S. citizen.
+Claim: A video clip shows Barack Obama acknowledging that he is not a natural-born U.S. citizen.

 Obama admits not being born in Hawaii.
 He made this statement before he learned that he had to be a natural born in this country to be president of this country.